-This is the character list for Ys III: Wanderers of Ys and for the remake, Ys: The Oath in Felghana.
-For Adol Christin, Dogi and characters from other games, see here.
+This is the character list for Ys III: Wanderers of Ys and its Video Game Remake, Ys: The Oath in Felghana.
+For Adol Christin, Dogi and characters from other installments, see the main page.

 Some spoilers are unmarked.

 A blond kind-hearted girl from the village of Redmont who gets saved by Adol at the beginning of the third game, she is a childhood friend of Dogi.
 She is worried about her brother Chester, who has gone missing for past few months.

 - Distressed Damsel: She gets kidnapped by Garland and Dularn close to the end of the game.

 - Heroic Lineage: She and her brother Chester are the descendants of the warrior Genos.

 - Morality Pet: When Chester realizes how much his vengeance crusade is hurting her, he pulls a HeelFace Turn.